Mainpat: Overview

 Mainpat is known as the "Shimla/Swiss of Chhattisgarh" and is a popular tourist attraction.
 It is also home to a number of Tibetan religious exiles who worship at a temple dedicated to Buddha and manufacture designer mats as well as woolen cloth.

 Recently, the village has developed infrastructure like roads and rest houses for travelers.
-Here one can easily find a lot of adventurous sports like Trekking, Zorbing Ball, Rapling, etc. Fields are covered with yellow and white crops.
+Here one can easily find a lot of adventure sports like trekking, zorbing ball, rappelling, etc. Fields are covered with yellow and white crops.

-There is a place in a village called Bisar Paani (5 KM before Mainpat on right side of road going from Ambikapur to Mainpat) where water flows upstream.
-Villagers have made a canal for watering and water flows upward 30 ft on its own.
+There is a place in a village called Bisar Paani (5 km before Mainpat on the right side of the road going from Ambikapur to Mainpat) where water flows upstream.
+Villagers have made a canal for irrigation and water flows upward 30 ft on its own.
 No device and no scientific explanation could be found.
-The hill station features the Tiger Point Waterfall, Fish Point Waterfall, Ghaghi waterfall, Zalzali(bouncing land), Parpatiya view point and Buddha temples.
+The hill station features the Tiger Point Waterfall, Fish Point Waterfall, Ghaghi waterfall, Zalzali(bouncing land), Parpatiya Viewpoint and Buddha temples.